Infrastructure Development Finance Company

-Infrastructure Development Finance Company Limited, more commonly known as IDFC, is a finance company based in India under the Department of Financial Services, Government of India.
-It provides finance and advisory services for infrastructure projects, as well as asset management and investment banking.
+Infrastructure Development Finance Company Limited, more commonly known as IDFC, was a development finance institution based in India under the Department of Financial Services, Government of India.
+It provided finance and advisory services for infrastructure projects, as well as asset management and investment banking.

+IDFC reverse merged with IDFC First Bank on 1 October 2024.

 Company history

-IDFC was incorporated on 30 January 1997 by Government of India with its registered office in Chennai and started operations on 9 June 1997.
+IDFC was incorporated on 30 January 1997 by Government of India, with its registered office in Chennai, and started operations on 9 June 1997.
+In 1998 the company registered with the Reserve Bank of India (RBI) as a Non-Banking Financial Company (NBFC).
+In the year 1999 the company was notified as Public Financial Institution.

-In August 2005, the company's equity shares were listed at the National Stock Exchange of India (NSE) and Bombay Stock Exchange (BSE) after an initial public offering (IPO).
+In August 2005, the company's equity shares were listed on the National Stock Exchange of India (NSE) and Bombay Stock Exchange (BSE) after an initial public offering (IPO).

+Government of India cut down its ownership from 100% to 34.91% through the IPO, despite that it still retains majority ownership.

 In May 2008, the company entered into asset management by acquiring the AMC business of Standard Chartered Bank in India, namely Standard Chartered Asset Management Company Pvt Ltd and Standard Chartered Trustee Company Pvt Ltd; the acquired companies were re-branded as IDFC Asset Management Company Pvt Ltd and IDFC AMC Trustee Company Pvt Ltd respectively.

 In 2008–09, the company acquired 100% of the share capital of IDFC Capital (Singapore) Pvt Ltd. In the same year, the company established IDFC Foundation to focus on capacity building, policy advisory and sustainability initiatives.

 IDFC Bank started operating banking services on 1 October 2015.

+On 1 October 2024, IDFC Limited was merged with the bank, with shareholders receiving 155 shares of IDFC First Bank for every 100 IDFC Limited shares.